ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

     afl-fuzz -i in -o out -m none -t 5000 ./target
     ```
     The bug is rather easy to find, so you should be able to find a crash in less than 10 minutes.
 Use the ```clienthello``` file as seed for AFL.
 The file is just a standard SSL hello message that the client sends to the server to initialize a secure session.
 Create an input folder for AFL and place the file there.
 Download ([clienthello](misc/clienthello)) from this repository.
 TLS/SSL handshake takes longer than just reading input from stdin, so raise the memory limit with ```-m none``` and the timeout limit with ```-t 5000``` just in case.

+    When working inside container, you must adjust the kernel parameters in the host machine, if afl asks about them.

 * **Run the target program with the crash file** you got from the AFL:
     ```shell
     ./target < <crash_file>